Policies and Proceedures

 - not provide deliberately false or misleading information,

-- act in good faith, and in a calm and courteous manner,
+- act in good faith and maintain a mutually beneficial relationship of trust and cooperation,

 - acknowledge that a common goal is to achieve an outcome acceptable to all parties,